View Document Text

 Place client interests ahead of B&G’s – As a fiduciary, B&G must serve in its clients’

 best interests.
-In other words, B&G employees may not benefit at the expense of
+Employees may not benefit at the expense of advisory clients.
+This

-Engage in personal investing that is in full compliance with B&G’s Code of Ethics –
+Engage in personal investing consistent with the Code of Ethics – Employees must

-Employees must review and abide by B&G’s Personal Securities Transaction and Insider
+review and comply with B&G’s Personal Securities Transaction and Insider Trading

-Avoid taking advantage of your position – Employees must not accept investment
+Avoid misuse of position – Employees must not accept investment opportunities, gifts

-opportunities, gifts or other gratuities from individuals seeking to conduct business with
+or other gratuities from individuals seeking to conduct business with B&G or on behalf

-Accept no more than reasonable compensation - B&G believes that fees for its
+Accept only reasonable compensation - B&G believes that fees for its services should

-services should be reasonable and appropriate for the level of service provided.
-Fee
+be reasonable and appropriate for the level of service provided.
+Fee structures are

-Maintain full compliance with the Federal Securities Laws – Employees must abide
+Comply fully with the Federal Securities Laws – Employees must follow the standards

-A copy of our Code of Ethics is available to our advisory clients and prospective clients.
-You
+A copy of our Code of Ethics is available to clients and prospective clients upon request.
+To

 11. b.
 PERSONAL TRADING